Leo Aberer: Biography

 Another cooperation with Shaggy took place during the World Championships in the year 2014 with the song "Football Minha Vida"..

 Last but not least he started a new project in November 2014.
 In collaboration with Marco Angelini he recorded the song "Goodbye" which conducts the iTunes Charts since its publication.
 "Goodbye" reached chart position No. 9 and was part of the official Austrian Charts for weeks.

-2018/2019 Leo Aberer discovered Africa.
-He was live on stage in great shows at CNN, Ten over 10, Citizen, Kenya Broadcasting Corporation, K24, Arena 254, Trend, Ktn, Mseto and became famous as "PAPA LEO".
-By the way, he helps and supports children in a school in Ukunda.
+2018/2019 Leo Aberer visited Africa.
+He appeared at numerous shows at CNN, Ten over 10, Citizen, Kenya Broadcasting Corporation, K24, Arena 254, Trend, Ktn, Mseto and became famous as "PAPA LEO".

 2022 June 12 Leo Aberer and his musicians were one of the acts at the Nova Rock#2022 festival in Nickelsdorf(Burgenland/Austria) on the Red Bull Music Stage.

 The song "Oh Lord", released in May 2023, is the 23rd music track by Leo Aberer, which has reached to get into the playlist at Ö3.